Whether it’s plumbing, building homes, or farming, many people go into ‘the family business.’

 In recent weeks, many communities have made it mandatory to wear a mask.
 A month ago, I often felt like a conspicuous minority when wearing mine in the grocery store, but now it seems like anyone not wearing one is the outlier.

 I’m at home most of the time, but Shonna has seen quite a few people wearing the masks featuring my artwork.
 I’ve had friends, family members, and newsletter followers send me pictures, too.
 From displays at stores to family outings in full mask regalia, I’ve enjoyed seeing those.

+Many have said they get compliments on the masks (I have as well), and people are asking them where they can buy some.
 The initial pre-orders went well, the first two resulting in substantial orders, the third one quite a bit smaller, but a clear indication that those who follow my work got what they needed.
 Lately, I’m receiving more inquiries.

 While I could do another order, I don’t think it’s necessary.
 You’d order masks from me; I’d place an order with Pacific Music and Art, they’d ship them to me, then I’d send them to you.
 At the beginning of this adventure, the printing and delivery pipeline was shaky, there were bugs to work out, and we were all still learning the ropes.
 In that climate, the pre-ordering worked well.

 Now, Pacific Music and Art has a streamlined system for efficient ordering and delivery, both for individuals and retailers, and I’m advising people to buy directly from them.
 You’re still supporting my artwork because I get a royalty from each sale.